mkobuolys/flutter-design-patterns/assets/markdown/proxy.md

   final String hobby;
   final String position;
 }
 ```

 ### ICustomerDetailsService

-An interface which defines the _getCustomerDetails()_ method to be implemented by the customer details service and its proxy.
+An interface that defines the _getCustomerDetails()_ method to be implemented by the customer details service and its proxy.

 ```
 abstract interface class ICustomerDetailsService {